GodotVR/gdleapmotion/README.md

 Add `target=release` to both scons commands to build a release version of the module.

-The precompiled version in this repository have been compiled with Visual Studio 2019 and using the Oculus SDK 1.43.0 You may need to install the latest Visual C++ redistributable when deploying the plugin: https://support.microsoft.com/en-au/help/2977003/the-latest-supported-visual-c-downloads
+The precompiled version in this repository have been compiled with Visual Studio 2019.
+You may need to install the latest Visual C++ redistributable when deploying the plugin: https://support.microsoft.com/en-au/help/2977003/the-latest-supported-visual-c-downloads